keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Set up environment

 Before we start, you need to install Flux CLI and Keptn.
-You can find the installation instructions of Keptn [here](./../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).
+You can find the installation instructions for Keptn [here](./../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).

-After successfully installing Flux CLI and Keptn, you need to retrieve your git repository credentials.
+After successfully installing Flux CLI and Keptn, you need to retrieve your Git repository credentials.
-You can use any available git providers, but be sure to store your `token` for later usage.
+You can use any available Git providers, but be sure to store your `token` for later usage.
 For simplicity, we will use `GitHub`.

-As another step, you need to install Flux to your cluster.
+You also need to install Flux in your cluster.
-This step will require
+This requires
-[bootstrapping the git repository](https://fluxcd.io/flux/installation/bootstrap/) in order to set up all needed Flux structures in the repository.
+[bootstrapping the git repository](https://fluxcd.io/flux/installation/bootstrap/) to set up all necessary Flux structures in the repository.
-For that, you can use the following command:
+Use the following command to do this:

 ```bash
 GITHUB_USER=<user-name> GITHUB_TOKEN=<token> \